 Roy Schiff: Removing Obsolete Dams in the Champlain Valley

-Roy Schiff, principal water resource engineer and scientist with SLR, will lead us on an exploration of case studies of past uses of dams and ways to remove failing structures.
+Roy Schiff, principal water resource engineer and scientist with SLR, leads us on an exploration of case studies of past uses of dams and ways to remove failing structures.
 (Image credit: Keene Valley, old mill on the Ausable, Adirondack Mts., N.Y.
 Image retrieved from the Library of Congress.)

 Karina Dailey: A Collaborative Approach to Reconnecting Rivers and Restoring Ecosystems

-Karina Dailey, restoration ecologist with Vermont Natural Resources Council, will talk us through ways to restore ecosystems and the relationships between rivers, dams, and other bodies of water.
+Karina Dailey, restoration ecologist with Vermont Natural Resources Council, talks us through ways to restore ecosystems and the relationships between rivers, dams, and other bodies of water.
 (Image credit: Upper Falls, Milton, VT.
 Image courtesy of UVM Landscape Change Project.)

 Jacob Fetterman: Dams, Recreation, and Citizen Science

-Jacob Fetterman, project coordinator with Battenkill Home Rivers Initiative, will join us to explore recreational connection to dams and river obstruction and to talk about Trout Unlimited’s digital mapping citizen science effort and why it’s important.
+Jacob Fetterman, project coordinator with Battenkill Home Rivers Initiative, joins us to explore recreational connection to dams and river obstruction and to talk about Trout Unlimited’s digital mapping citizen science effort and why it’s important.
 (Image credit: Outlet of Highland Forge Lake in Willsboro.
 Image courtesy of Elizabeth Lee.)